open-component-model/ocm/pkg/contexts/oci/repositories/ctf/README.md

  - *[cosign](https://github.com/sigstore/cosign)*

-   For *cosign* addtional signatures are represented as dedicated artefacts with special tags establishing the relation to the original artefact they refer to by deriving the tag from the digest of the related object.
+   For *cosign* additional signatures are represented as dedicated artefacts with special tags establishing the relation to the original artefact they refer to by deriving the tag from the digest of the related object.